brennanwalters/Global_Happiness_Data_Analysis/README.md

 ### Heatmap - visual representation of correlations
 ![Screen Shot 2021-05-20 at 2 58 55 PM](https://user-images.githubusercontent.com/54850909/119041181-ea6c1580-b97b-11eb-88db-5f5198df8e89.png)

 In this heatmap, lightest colors show positive correlations between variables and darkest colors show negative correlations between variables.
 My goal was to examine the relationships between these variables and use them to predict the happiness score.
+Here we see that Economy, Family, and Life Span are most positively correlated with Happiness Score.

 ### Pairplot for Happiness Score, Family, Life Span, Generosity
 ![image](https://user-images.githubusercontent.com/54850909/119758211-c7ee6680-be6b-11eb-85c5-7c21bf45ddc1.png)